007revad/Video_Station_for_DSM_722/README.md

 #### NOTE

-To get Video Station to work the script needs to install an older version of AME... which means Drive, Photos may not work unless you install older versions of them.
+To get Video Station to work the script needs to install an older version of AME... which means Drive and Photos may not work unless you install older versions of them.

 <p align="center">Video Station installed in DSM 7.2.2</p>
 <p align="center"><img src="/images/installed-1.png"></p>